mohammad-rowshan/mohammad-rowshan.github.io/_pages/research.md

-## 1. CSS Codes - Construction and Decoding of Topological Codes and Quantum LDPC Codes
+## 1. CSS Codes - Construction and Decoding of Topological and qLDPC Codes

 ### Focus and contributions